diegomrt/mavros_auto_mission/README.md

-# mavros_mission_px4 #
+# mavros_auto_mission #

-ROS package (tested in ROS Kinetic) for sending a mission via MavLINK to a PX4-based aerial vehicle (real or simulated), remove failsafes, arm the motors, enter Mission mode and complete the mission.
+ROS package (tested in ROS Kinetic) for sending a mission via MavLINK to an aerial vehicle with a PX4 or an ArduPilot autopilot system.
+It is also able to auto remove failsafes, arm the motors, enter Mission mode and complete the mission autonomously.

-Test with a simulated fixed-wing aircraft in this video:
+Test with a simulated PX4 fixed-wing aircraft in this video:

 [![Video](https://img.youtube.com/vi/jDYtM7kgN5o/maxresdefault.jpg)](https://youtu.be/jDYtM7kgN5o)